Half-mast: Thailand

 The flag of Thailand was flown at half-mast for 15 days to mourn for the victims of 2004 Indian Ocean earthquake and tsunami.

 The flag of Thailand was flown at half-mast from 2 to 15 January 2008 on the death of Princess Galyani Vadhana, the Princess of Naradhiwas.

-Also from 14 October to 13 November 2016 the flag of Thailand was flown half-mast for 30 days; following the death of King Bhumibol Adulyadej (Rama IX).
+The flag of Thailand was flown at half-mast for 30 days; from 14 October to 13 November 2016 following the death of King Bhumibol Adulyadej (Rama IX).

+Also from 25 October to 24 November 2025, The flag of Thailand will be flown at half-mast for 30 days following the death of Queen Sirikit.

 Turkey

 The flag of Turkey is flown at half-mast throughout Turkey every 10 November, between 09:05 and the sunset, in memory of Mustafa Kemal Atatürk, who died on 10 November 1938 at five past nine in the morning.
 At other times, the government may issue an order for the national flag to be flown at half-mast upon the death of principal figures of the Turkish political life as a mark of respect to their memory (such as Turgut Özal).
 When such an order is issued, all government buildings, offices, public schools and military bases are to fly their flags at half-mast.

 To show the sympathy of Turkish people to a foreign leader, such as after the deaths of Yasser Arafat or Pope John Paul II, flags are also flown at half-mast by governmental order.
 The flag at the Grand National Assembly in Ankara is never lowered to half-mast, regardless of the occasion.
 The flag at Anıtkabir, the mausoleum of Mustafa Kemal Atatürk, the founder of Turkey, is only lowered to half-mast on 10 November.
 At those times when the flag is to be flown at half-mast, it must first be raised to full height, then lowered to half-mast.